PeterR-msft/ArcEnabledServersGroupPolicy/README.md

 - Copy the project structure to a local folder of a Domain Controller.

-- Execute the deployment script *DeployGPO.ps1*, with the following syntax:
+- If you want the on-boarding to happen with the the *Service Principal Secret*, execute the deployment script *DeployGPO.ps1*, with the following syntax:

         .\DeployGPO.ps1 -DomainFQDN contoso.com -ReportServerFQDN Server.contoso.com -ArcRemoteShare AzureArcOnBoard -ServicePrincipalSecret $ServicePrincipalSecret
+       -ServicePrincipalClientId $ServicePrincipalClientId -SubscriptionId $SubscriptionId --ResourceGroup $ResourceGroup -Location $Location -TenantId $TenantId
+       [-AgentProxy $AgentProxy]

+  If you would like to use a *Service Principal Certificate* for on-boarding, execute the same script with the following syntax instead:

+        .\DeployGPO.ps1 -DomainFQDN contoso.com -ReportServerFQDN Server.contoso.com -ArcRemoteShare AzureArcOnBoard -ServicePrincipalCert $ServicePrincipalCert
        -ServicePrincipalClientId $ServicePrincipalClientId -SubscriptionId $SubscriptionId --ResourceGroup $ResourceGroup -Location $Location -TenantId $TenantId
        [-AgentProxy $AgentProxy]